Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Anyone who prioritizes plush comfort over upright support
+• People who want plush comfort first

-• Taller users who want room to sprawl
+• Taller users who like to sprawl

 Where it falls short: